mobxjs/mobx/docs/react/react-performance.md

 <DisplayName person={person} />
 ```

-There is nothing wrong with the slower example, but a change in the `name` property will in the faster example trigger only the `DisplayName` to re-render, while in the slower example, the owner of the component has to re-render as well.
-If rendering the owning component is fast enough (usually it is!), then this approach will work well.
+In the faster example, a change in the `name` property triggers only `DisplayName` to re-render, while in the slower one the owner of the component has to re-render as well.

+There is nothing wrong with that, and if rendering of the owning component is fast enough (usually it is!), then this approach works well.

 ### Function props